Identities in Office 365

 Choosing cloud-managed identities enables you to implement the simplest identity model, because there is no on-premises identity configuration to do.
 All you have to do is enter and maintain your users in the Office 365 admin center.
 This is likely to work for you if you have no other on-premises user directory, and I have seen organizations of up to 200 users work using this model.

-You may also choose the Cloud Identity model if you have a very complex on-premises directory and simply want to avoid the work to integrate with it.
+You may also choose the Cloud Identity model if you have a very complex on-premises directory and simply want to avoid the work of integrating with it.
 These complexities may include a long-term directory restructuring project or complex governance in the directory.
 If you have an existing on-premises directory, but you want to run a trial or pilot of Office 365, then the Cloud Identity model is a good choice, because we can match users when you want to connect to your on-premises directory.

 It is most common for organizations with an existing on-premises directory to want to sync that directory to the cloud rather than maintaining the user directory both on-premises and in Office 365.
 In that case, either password synchronization or federated sign-in are likely to be better options, because you perform user management only on-premises.